QuadDamn/blockone-dev-test/README.md

 # Block.one Developer Test

-This repository is represents the finalized source code for the Node.js Developer Test for Block.one.
+This repository represents the finalized source code for the Node.js Developer Test for Block.one.

 ## Developer Information